multiplemonomials/MbedSysview/README.md

 One of the coolest features of SystemView is markers.
 Markers allow you to attach custom labels to specific events and time periods in the SystemView trace.
 Markers are shown on the timeline view along with the threads, and are a great way to add some extra detail to the trace of your application.

 ![Markers Screenshot](https://app.box.com/shared/static/6ngymx22gy8ryh5wqosks6vvxc612yt6.png)
 This shows what markers look like on the timeline.
 A time range is marked on Thread 3, and a single event is marked on Thread 1.
+It's not visible here, but if you hover over the marker, you can see the name it was constructed with.

 Creating markers with MbedSysview is easy.
 With vanilla SystemView you need to manually assign unique IDs to each marker and register them all from a specific callback, which can be a pain especially when integrating together multiple pieces of code that use them.
 However, I used the power of C++ constructors to automate this away!
 Simply constructing a `SysviewMarker` object will perform all the setup needed to get it to show on the timeline.